kbabiy/BddStyle.UnitTesting/Readme.md

 with the methods overriden to specify the setup

 - StaticContextBase is an alternative to ContextBase to be used with integration tests only.
 The differences with ContextBase are
-	- Arrange and Cleanup are called before and after the whole When class tests are run
+	- Arrange and Cleanup are called before and after !all!
+When class tests are run
 	- Marked with TestKind.Integration by default
 	- Reasoning for using this entity is in the integration testing to save time for heavy setup/teardown